Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Prohibited — remove before packing:

 • Lithium batteries of any kind — power banks, e-bike batteries, laptop batteries, power tool batteries.
-Prohibited from sea freight under IMDG regulations.
+Prohibited from sea freight under IMDG dangerous goods regulations.
 Remove all batteries from devices before packing; carry them in your cabin luggage.
 This is especially relevant for Dutch movers who commonly own e-bike batteries.

 • Flammable substances, aerosols, gas canisters, paint